Short Selling Stocks to Increase Your Profits

 There are two reasons you would consider short selling: the first is to profit from an asset that is falling, as we just discussed, and the second is to hedge your portfolio or position when the market is weak or the shares you hold are falling, and you want to protect your capital or profits.
 In this scenario, the aim is to continue to hold your shares as price falls to create a neutral position between the shares and the hedged position.

 In other words, hedging involves offsetting the value of the shares you hold in your portfolio with the rising value of the hedged position.
-While this strategy is not guaranteed, as mistakes can be made when hedging given that you need to know the right time to unwind the hedge, it can be used to protect the downside.
+While this strategy is not guaranteed, as mistakes can be made, you need to know the right time to unwind the hedge, as it can be used to protect the downside.
 If you do decide to apply this strategy, it is important as a trader that you have experience and an in depth knowledge of technical analysis.
 It is also important to structure your portfolio so that no more than 10 per cent of your total capital is exposed to highly leveraged trades.
 Therefore, I encourage you to read my four golden rules to investing in shares.

 First and foremost, the important thing is not to panic.
 While it is not uncommon to hear about a stock being heavily shorted in the media, this doesn’t always mean that the stock price is going to plummet.